SkylineCommunications/dataminer-docs/connector-help/connector_help/Dexin_NDS3975.md

 # Dexin NDS3975

-Driver SNMP for Satellite Receiver Dexin NDS3975, Allows the user tomonitoring and set up parameters.
+SNMP connector for Satellite Receiver Dexin NDS3975.
+Allows the user to monitor and set up parameters.

 ## About

-The SNMP device, allows the user to monitoring and set up parameters.
-Also contains different pages that do easier the undestanding of Parameters Displayed

 ### Version Info